 - Remove any jewelry immediately.
-The hand will swell dramatically, and jewelry will be almost impossible to remove after the swelling has started.
+The hand may swell dramatically, and jewelry will be almost impossible to remove after the swelling has started.

 - Contact your doctor, who will often refer you to an emergency department for diagnosis and treatment.

 - If the hand is obviously deformed, try to support the injured hand by placing it on a pillow and carrying the pillow with you to the hospital or doctor's office.

 - Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) as directed on the label for pain.